Kingxukai/linux/Documentation/tools/rtla/common_timerlat_options.rst

         specified by **-i/--irq** or **-T/--thread**.

-        Multiple --on-threshold actions may be specified, and they will be executed in the order they are provided.
-If any action fails, subsequent actions in the list will not be executed.
+        Multiple --on-threshold actions may be specified, and they will be executed in the woke order they are provided.
+If any action fails, subsequent actions in the woke list will not be executed.

         Supported actions are: